 Limited Liability Companies

-Most people starting a business face a choice as to how to organize.
-A Limited Liability Company, like corporations, shields business owners from personal liability for business debts.
-Thus, a company's creditors generally cannot seek to collect against the owners' personal assets.
-However, LLC's don't incur the double taxation that applies to regular corporations.
-Instead, like partnerships and s-corporations, LLC's allow profits and debts to "pass through" to the owners (as K-1 income) for taxation purposes.
+Most people that are going to incorporate a business will face a choice as to how to organize their business in a way that is most advantageous to their goals.
+A Limited Liability Company (LLC), like a corporation, will shield business owners from incurring any personal liability for business debts.
+Thus, a company's creditors generally cannot seek to collect against the owners' personal assets in the event there is a liability or judgment that the creditor seeks to collect on.
+However, a key difference between an LLC and a corporation is that LLCs do not incur the double taxation that applies to regular corporations.
+Instead, like partnerships and s-corporations, LLCs allow profits and debts to "pass through" to the owners (as K-1 income) for taxation purposes.

-Unlike partnerships, LLC's may have a single owner.
-When there are multiple co-owners, all of the owners of an LLC are protected from personal liability.
-Contrast this to limited partnerships, in which the limited partners are protected from company liabilities, but general partners are personally responsible for the partnership's debts).
+Unlike partnerships, LLCs may have a single owner whereas by definition, the partnership will have one or more owner.
+When there are multiple co-owners of a company, all of the owners of an LLC would be protected from personal liability, which is not the case with partnerships.
+Contrast this to limited partnerships, in which the limited partners are protected from company liabilities, but general partners are personally responsible for the partnership's debts.

-Unlike corporations, LLC's don't require ongoing compliance with formalities (such as annual meetings of shareholders, board of directors, minutes, etc.) in order to maintain the business structure's benefits.
+An additional benefit of organizing a business as an LLC is that, unlike corporations, LLCs do not require ongoing compliance with formalities such as annual meetings of shareholders, board of directors, minutes, etc. in order to maintain the business structure's benefits.

-The two biggest advantages LLC's have over a corporations are the flexibility in structuring the ownership and management of the company, and the tax laws for calculating each owner's basis in the company for income tax purposes.
+The two biggest advantages that an LLC has over a corporation is the flexibility in structuring the ownership and management of the company, and the tax laws for calculating each owner's basis in the company for income tax purposes.

 Operating agreements are similar to partnership agreements: they spell out each owner's rights and duties, each owner's percentage of ownership, and each owner's share of the company's profits.
 Like shareholder agreements, operating agreements may also set up procedures that would allow the company to continue operating after an owner's death, departure, or disability.